katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 ### Service Essentials

 Each service should be independently developed and deployed.
 No coordination should be needed with other service teams if no breaking API changes have been made.
-Each service is effectively it's own product with it's own codebase and lifecycle.
+Each service is effectively its own product with its own codebase and lifecycle.

 If you find the need to deploy services together, you're doing something wrong.
 If you have a single codebase for all your services, you're doing something wrong.